|

 1890-1920

 In 1869 a young man of 30 named Carl Michler came to the U.S. from Wuertenberg, Germany.
-Trained in floriculture and landscape gardening, he settled in to Lexington by 1897.
-In 1900, after receiving an inheritance from his brother Wilhelm, a famous scientist, Carl built the first of seven large greenhouses.
-According to Kerr’s History of Kentucky,1922:
+Trained in floriculture and landscape gardening, he settled in Lexington by 1897.
+In 1901, after receiving an inheritance from his brother Wilhelm, a famous scientist, Carl built the first of seven large greenhouses.
+According to Kerr’s History of Kentucky, 1922:

 “He (Carl Michler) had the real genius of a plant grower and his products came into immediate favor and there was a demand that made it difficult to keep his facilities expanding fast enough.”